Omaha tourism: Highlights from a weekend trip to Nebraska with a vegan reuben at Block 16, and seitan wings at Benson Brewery.

 The ceremony was at Saint Cecilia, a huge cathedral with high ceilings, stained glass, and lavish flower arrangements.

-It was a beautiful wedding, and the bride and groom were overflowing with happiness.
+It was a beautiful wedding.
+The bride and groom were overflowing with happiness.
 It’s always such a boost to be around people who are at the beginning of a great adventure with optimism and excitement for what is ahead.

 I read online that Isa Chandra Moskowitz, who lives in Omaha, helped them with their seitan recipe.

-The thick pieces of seitan had a nice, chewy bite to them, and you could tell it was made in house.
+The thick pieces of seitan had a nice, chewy bite to them.
+You could tell it was made in house.

 The sandwich had slices of pickled beets, which I worried I wouldn’t like since I tend to be anti-beets.
 However, they didn’t have any of that telltale